TrustlessDAO/independent-disclosure/protocol-assessment.md

 Validity Implications:

+* **Confirmed**:
-* `Confirmed`: Begins the extended timeline for settlement and mitigation.
-Protocol should complete [authorization.md](https://github.com/TrustlessDAO/independent-disclosure/blob/main/authorization.md) then DM the commit hash for the authorization to the researcher.
-Please send the hash from your official Telegram or Twitter.
-This way no dispute can arise as to the authenticity of the commitment.
+     * Initiates the extended timeline for settlement and mitigation.
+The protocol should complete the steps outlined in [authorization.md](./authorization.md) and then DM the commit hash for the authorization to the researcher.
+          * Please send the hash from your official Telegram or Twitter account to ensure there can be no dispute regarding the authenticity of the commitment.

+* **Non-Issue**:
-* `Non-Issue`: Ends the disclosure process.
-Gives researcher permission to go public with the full-report immediately
+     * Ends the disclosure process.
+The researcher is granted permission to make the full report public immediately.

+* **Won't Fix**:
+     * A type of confirmation where the protocol opts not to address the issue.
-* `Won't Fix`: This is a kind of confirmation.
-Protocol should decide if it would prefer to keep the issue private.
-If so, they should negotiate with the researcher on a fair price to keep their work confidential.
-If no timely settlement is reached, they can go public with the report.
+          * If the protocol prefers to keep the issue private, it should negotiate a fair price with the researcher for maintaining confidentiality.
+          * If a timely settlement is not reached, the researcher may make the report public.

 Assessment below is to be completed by an authorized protocol representative.
 Select one response for each.

 ---

-### 1. Assessed Validity:
+1. **Assessed Validity**:  ___________
-     [Confirmed, Non-Issue, Won't Fix]
+   (Specify assessed validity: Confirmed, Non-Issue, Won't Fix)

-### 2. Assessed Severity:
+2. **Assessed Severity**:  ___________
-     [None, Low, Medium, High, Critical]
+   (Specify assessed severity: None, Low, Medium, High, Critical)

+---